Welcome to Kennebunk & Kennebunkport

 1. In-Town Trolley Tours

-This 45-minute narrated sightseeing tour is a great way to start exploring Kennebunkport (through Columbus Day weekend).
-Some of the points of interest along the way are the Bush Estate, the Franciscan Monastery and Spouting Rock and Blowing Cave.
-Adult tickets cost $16, and children are $6.
+This 45-minute narrated sightseeing tour is a great way to start exploring Kennebunkport.
+Points of interest along the way include the Bush Estate, the Franciscan Monastery and Spouting Rock and Blowing Cave.
+Adult tickets are $18, children’s tickets $8.
 Fares are good all day, so you can get off and back on at any of the stops along the route.
-Tours leave the Trolley Stop at 21 Ocean Ave., Kennebunkport, every hour beginning at 10 a.m.
-The last tour leaves at 3 p.m.
+Tours leave the Trolley Stop at 21 Ocean Ave., Kennebunkport, every hour from 10 a.m. to 3 p.m.
 (207–967–3686; intowntrolley.com)